giddyyupp/ganilla/README.md

 }
 ```
 ## Acknowledgments
-Our code is inspired by [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Our code is heavily inspired by [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).